vntkumar8/api/README.md

 ## How this works

-- All data in this repo is generated from Google Sheets (recently made private due to heavy traffic)
+- This repo is merely a bridge to the main source of Data ([Google Sheets](https://docs.google.com/spreadsheets/d/e/2PACX-1vSc_2y5N0I67wDU38DjDh35IZSIS30rQf7_NYZhtYYGU1jJYT6_kDx4YpF-qw0LSlGsBYP8pqM_a1Pd/pubhtml))
-- Volunteers collect data from trusted sources and update the sheets
+- Volunteers collect data from trusted sources and update the sheet
 - This repo periodically fetches relevant data from the Sheet and create/update static json/csv.
 - We use Github Actions to fetch the data periodically and auto-commit.
 Thank you @Github :)